loopandlearn/news/docs/edition/2025-05-24.md

 sugar events than standard insulin therapy.
-The most significant improvements were seen in individuals new to automated insulin delivery and those starting with an HbA1c under 7%.
+The most significant improvements were seen in individuals new to automated insulin delivery.

 ### Guidelines for Glucose Control in Pregnancy